mkontani/nature-proxy/README.md

 :loud_sound: Simple API tool as IRKit proxy.
 [IRKit](https://getirkit.com/) is a IoT device as remote controller, and [IFTTT](https://ifttt.com/) is a trigger and action service with IoT device.

-Use this proxy for below reasons:
+This proxy addresses following problems:

 - IRKit api does not support tlsv1.2, and IFTTT webhook now only supports tlsv1.2 and above.
 So by for now, IFTTT cannot send request to IRkit apis.
 - IFTTT free plan has became define only 3 custom actions.
 - IFTTT trigger cannot request multiple times all at once.